RaJah239/test/README.md

 POKEGEAR: Now shows the detailed name of map you're currently in (based on Map Group & Map Number) and it also reads the map's attribute to see it's fishing group, if it has one.

 # **Full List of Quality of Life Features:**
+- Bring up Save data deletion menu by pressing pressing Up + B + Start on Suicune running screen.
 - Select + B resets the game.
+- Added an About Page to the Main Menu.
 - Instant Text speed added & set to Default.
 Removed SLOW and MEDIUM text speeds.
 - Removed the artificial save delay.
 - Replace Menu Account with a small clock in the top left corner of the screen.
 - Clock Reset added to Main Menu.
 - All encounters can be turned On/Off from the Options Menu.
 - Do Not Disturb mode added in Options Menu; prevent all non essential phone calls.
-- Running shoes added (default Run, press B to walk).
+- Skateboard added (default skateboard at the cycling speed, press B to walk).
 - Surf faster by default, press B to surf at regular speed.
 - Overworld Porygons added throughout the game for PC access.
 - Chanseys that heal the player’s party in the overworld added throughout the game.
 - Color coded starter Poké Balls.
 - Displays colored Pokémon pictures in the overworld.
-- Phone now holds up to 35 contacts / max in game.
+- The Pokégear can hold all phone contacts in the game.
 - Bag's item pocket now has a capacity of 84.
 - A Battle Item Pocket has been added, with a capacity to hold up to 50 items, including all berries.
 - Edited PC text to allow for faster maneuvering.